Rockets trounce Spurs 136-105 to snap four-game skid

 TIP-INS

-Rockets: Houston is 9-6 after opening the season 1-5. ...
-Houston's 70 points in the first half tied its second most in any half.
+Rockets: Houston's 70 points in the first half tied its second most in any half.
 The Rockets scored 76 against Indiana on Nov.
 11 and 70 against Detroit on Nov.
 21. ...
-Paul has missed five games this season, all of which Houston lost. ...
+Paul returned after a three-game absence.
+He has missed five games this season, all of which Houston lost. ...
 James Ennis was assessed a technical foul after screaming at an official after he was whistled for a pushing foul with 7:38 remaining in the third quarter.

 Spurs: DeRozan is the first San Antonio player to score in double figures in each of his first 22 games since David Robinson did so as a rookie in 1989. ...
 The most points the Spurs previously allowed in the first half was 68 to New Orleans on Nov.
 3. ...
 Only Roger Mason Jr., Richard Jefferson and Manu Ginobili have made more 3-pointers after 22 games than Bryn Forbes, who has 50. ...
 Marco Belinelli has 245 3-pointers for the Spurs, the most he has made for any of the nine teams he has played for.